DReGuerra/morpholoPy/README.md

 2. The image to be analyzed should be found in the `images` directory.
 3. Run the script: `python src/wrinkleAnalysis.py`

-The output figures will be save in the `figures/` directory.
+The output figures will be saved in the `figures/` directory.